pnagesha/github.io/docs/Servers.md

 ## Add a Trusted Domain

 Enable users to connect to your ownCloud server using a specified domain.
-You can whitelist your server address in the `config.php` file.
+Whitelist your server address in the `config.php` file.

 ### Example
 This example shows how to add `myserver.example.com` with port `8080` to the whitelist.